-You can see the examples of oligopolies in your everyday life: platforms you use for communication, operating systems of the smartphones or laptops you buy, search engines you know.
+You can see multiple examples of oligopoly in your everyday life: platforms you use for communication, operating systems of the smartphones or laptops you buy, and search engines you know.
 Now you can easily distinguish this market structure from others.

 - This article defines the term and explains how oligopolies work.

 - This article provides readers with current examples.